Trusted by Global Clients & Partners

 min read

 Non-refundable contribution to the National Development Fund.
 The most widely used route, with the most standardized timeline and document set.
+Pricing scales per family member, with the principal applicant at USD 130,000.

 Investment of at least USD 200,000 in approved projects, currently including Pacific Springs, Narpow Point Coral Bay, FPF Rainbow City on Efate, and Milai on Espiritu Santo.
 Used by a small minority of applicants.
 Project selection is narrow and adds title-transfer complexity.